Saran092/Collection-in-Java/README.md

 ## HashSet in Java
 HashSet is the most commonly used Set implementation in Java.
 It is fast because it uses a hash table for storing elements.

+## Basic HashSet Operation

+    - add(E e)	Adds an element to the set

+    - remove(Object o)	Removes an element from the set

+    - contains(Object o)	Checks if the set contains the element

+    - size()	Returns the number of elements

+    - isEmpty()	Checks if the set is empty

+    - clear()	Removes all elements

+    - iterator()	Returns an iterator for traversal